ahertweck/COVID-19_data_analysis/README.md

 # COVID-19_data_analysis
- Project analysing time series data on the development of COVID-19 infection rates and requests for directions in Apple Maps
+ Projects analysing time series data on the development of COVID-19 infection rates and requests for directions in Apple Maps using Python pandas and matplotlib libraries.